 Diagnostic Testing (Lab)

 Laboratory Services at Schneck Medical Center is committed to accuracy and providing efficient test results for patients.
-The Lab includes a new Outpatient Draw Station located inside the new Patient Entrance just off of Brown Street.
+The Lab includes an Outpatient Draw Station located inside the Patient Entrance just off of Brown Street.

 Hours of Operation:

 Mon. - Fri: 7 a.m. - 7 p.m.

 For more information about Outpatient Laboratory Services, please call (812) 523-4759.